Skip to main menu Skip to content Skip to footer

 One unusual, and essential, part of DBT is phone coaching.
 In DBT group skills training kids learn strategies to coping more effectively with powerful feelings and difficult situations.
 Patients are asked to practice these skills at home between sessions.
 But they’re also required to call their therapists — usually when they’re struggling to use a skill to deal with something stressful and it’s not working.

-“So they can call the therapist and get coaching in the moment to be able to implement the skill in their natural world, if you will,” says Jill Emanuele, PhD, Senior Director of the Mood Disorders Center at the Child Mind Institute.
+“So they can call the therapist and get coaching in the moment to be able to implement the skill in their natural world, if you will,” says Jill Emanuele, PhD, a clinical psychologist who specializes in mood disorders.

 The calls, which usually last no more than 10 minutes, are not meant to be a remote therapy session.
 They’re meant to be focused on what the client is struggling with in that moment, deciding which DBT skill best addresses that problem and then implementing it.